abstractmachines/nodey/http-streams-events/README.md

-# API calls: client and server
+# Vanilla NodeJS API development: http, events, and Streams

-We're implementing API calls here in vanilla NodeJS using the http module and streams.
+We're implementing API calls here in vanilla NodeJS using the http module and streams (and events).

-## Streams (see code comments)
+## Streams

+> Streams are nothing new.

+Streams have been around in operating systems/bash/languages as `pipes` and streams, reading files from file descriptors, etc.

 - See: https://nodejs.dev/learn/nodejs-streams
 - To clarify this, read the code comments in [server](http-streams-bodies.js) and [client](api-calls-consume-server.js)

-- All Streams are instance of EventEmitter
-- Recall that EventEmitter is NodeJS's eventing system to create, trigger (`.on`) and consume events.
+> Readable Streams : two modes (paused, flowing)

+- [All Readable streams begin in paused mode but can be switched to flowing mode](https://nodejs.org/dist/latest-v8.x/docs/api/stream.html#stream_two_modes) in one of the following ways:
+     * - Adding a 'data' event handler.
+     * - Other stuff.

+- [IncomingMessage](https://nodejs.org/dist/latest-v8.x/docs/api/http.html#http_class_http_incomingmessage) implements the Readable Stream Interface.

 ### Why do we care about Streams?
 Think about body-parser in Express.